 Our product candidates modulate the immune system and carry risks associated with immunosuppression, including the risk of serious infections and other potential serious health risks.
 For example, some common side effects of rilonacept include, cold symptoms, nausea, stomach pain, diarrhea, numbness or tingly feeling and injection-site reaction.
 IL-1 blockade may interfere with immune response to or delay symptomatology and diagnosis of infections.
 Serious, life-threatening infections have been reported in patients taking rilonacept.
-In our open-label Phase 2 proof-of-concept clinical trial of rilonacept for recurrent pericarditis, the most common AEs were gastrointestinal disorders and injection site reactions.
-There was one treatment-related serious AE which resulted in discontinuation: a skin abscess which responded to medical treatment.
+In our open-label Phase 2 proof-of-concept clinical trial of rilonacept for recurrent pericarditis, the most common AEs were gastrointestinal disorders and injection site reactions and there was one treatment-related serious AE which resulted in discontinuation: a skin abscess which responded to medical treatment.
+In our global, pivotal Phase 3 clinical trial, RHAPSODY, the most common AEs were injection site reactions and upper respiratory tract infections and there were four serious AEs on rilonacept, none of which were treatment-related.

 For mavrilimumab, there is a theoretical risk for the development of pulmonary alveolar proteinosis, or PAP.
 PAP is a rare lung disorder in which surfactant-derived lipoproteins accumulate excessively within pulmonary alveoli due to loss of granulocyte macrophage colony stimulating factor, or GM-CSF, function.
 The disease can range in severity from a sub-clinical reduction in diffusion capacity to significant dyspnea during mild exertion.
 In preclinical studies conducted by MedImmune, certain effects were observed in the lungs of non-human primates, which led the FDA to issue a clinical hold with respect to MedImmune's proposed clinical trial in RA.
 Preclinical data generated to-date suggest mavrilimumab does not reach the lungs in sufficient quantities to induce PAP at clinically relevant doses and human trials thus far have not shown a clinical effect on pulmonary function tests attributable to mavrilimumab.
 However, if the results of our clinical trials reveal an unacceptable severity and prevalence of these or other side effects, the FDA or applicable regulatory authority outside of the United States may suspend or terminate our clinical trials, or not authorize us to initiate further trials.
-In addition, if other anti-GM-CSF molecules in development by third parties show these or similar side effects, it could have an impact on the entire class of anti-GM-CSF molecules in development and the applicable regulatory agency may suspend or terminate our clinical trials.
+In addition, if other anti-GM-CSF molecules in development by third parties show these or similar side effects, it could have an impact on the entire class of anti-GM-CSF molecules in development and the applicable regulatory agency may suspend or terminate our clinical trials, or not authorize us to initiate further trials.
 The FDA or comparable regulatory authorities outside of the United States could order us to cease further development of, or deny or withdraw any approval of, any of our product candidates for any or all targeted indications.